htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the ``-tag <name> <value>`` command-line option once for each tag.
   :ticket:`7834`

+- Added support for requesting GPUs with grid universe jobs of type `batch`.
+  :ticket:`7757`

 Bugs Fixed:

 - Fixed a bug specific to MacOS X which could cause the shared port daemon's